shoelace-style/shoelace/docs/components/icon.md

 ### Custom Icons

-Custom icons can be loaded by setting the `src` attribute.
-Only SVG images are supported.
+Custom icons can be loaded individually with the `src` attribute.
+Only SVG icons are supported.

 ```html preview
 <sl-icon src="/assets/images/shoe.svg" style="font-size: 8rem;"></sl-icon>